MyPureCloud/terraform-provider-genesyscloud/docs/resources/knowledge_document.md

 - `knowledge_base_id` (String) Knowledge base id
 - `knowledge_document` (Block List, Min: 1, Max: 1) Knowledge document request body (see [below for nested schema](#nestedblock--knowledge_document))
 - `published` (Boolean) If true, the knowledge document will be published.
-If false, it will be a draft
+If false, it will be a draft.
+The document can only be published if it has document variations.

 ### Read-Only